 tl;dr

-AEO is classic SEO with three add-ons: machine-readable summaries at the top of every page, JSON-LD schema the LLM can parse without ambiguity, and an llms.txt manifest at the root of the domain.
-Named entities, named tools, and named numbers get cited.
+AEO is classic SEO with three additions: a machine-readable summary at the top of every page, JSON-LD schema the model can parse without ambiguity, and an llms.txt manifest at the root.
+Named entities, named tools, and named numbers cite.
 Vague positioning does not.
-Perplexity and ChatGPT send most of the traffic; Claude and Gemini matter for trust and brand.
-Track citations weekly across a fixed prompt list.
+Perplexity and ChatGPT send most of the traffic, Claude matters for trust, Gemini is vertical-dependent.
+Track citations weekly against a fixed prompt list.
 Rebuild pages that fail the answer-shape test.
 Skip AEO entirely in low-citation verticals.

-The four answer engines, ranked by traffic and citation behavior
+The four engines, ranked by what they actually do

 Perplexity sends the most click-through traffic per cited source.
-Its UI surfaces numbered inline citations next to every claim, so users actually click them.
-Perplexity re-crawls fast (48 hours for new content on monitored domains) and weights schema heavily.
-If you can only optimize for one engine, optimize for Perplexity.
-The citation API documentation is at docs.perplexity.ai and worth reading end to end.
+The UI is the reason.
+Numbered citation chips appear inline next to every claim, and users actually tap them, which they do not on the other engines.
+Perplexity also re-crawls fast, often inside 48 hours for a domain it has indexed before.
+It weights schema heavily.
+If you can only optimize for one, optimize for Perplexity.
+Their citation API documentation is at docs.perplexity.ai and is worth reading end to end.

-ChatGPT search generates lower click volume per cited source but higher-intent visitors.
-The model surfaces fewer citations per answer than Perplexity, and users click less aggressively because the conversational format makes the answer feel complete.
-ChatGPT search prefers sources with strong schema and clear authorship.
-The OpenAI platform documentation at platform.openai.com/docs covers the search tooling and the indexing behavior.
-Pages we have seen rank in ChatGPT search consistently have FAQPage schema, a clean tl;dr block, and Person schema for the author.
+ChatGPT search generates lower click volume per cited source but higher-intent visitors when they do click.
+The model surfaces fewer citations per answer than Perplexity, and the conversational format makes the user feel like the answer is complete, so they click less.
+ChatGPT search prefers sources with FAQPage schema, clear authorship (Person schema with real credentials), and a tl;dr block at the top.
+We have looked at maybe forty pages that consistently rank in ChatGPT search across our client roster and they all have those three things.

-Claude (via claude.ai search and the Claude apps) sends the lowest absolute traffic but selects the fewest, highest-quality citations.
-When Claude cites your page, it is because the model judged the source authoritative, not because it filled a quota.
-Claude weights authorship signals (real Person schema, real bios, named credentials) more aggressively than the other three.
-Optimizing for Claude is mostly indistinguishable from writing a credible page.
+Claude sends the lowest absolute traffic but selects the fewest, highest-quality citations per answer.
+When Claude cites your page, it is not because it filled a quota.
+It is because the model judged the source authoritative.
+Claude weights authorship signals more aggressively than the other three: real Person schema, real bios, named credentials, clear "About the Author" sections on long-form pages.
 The Anthropic developer documentation at docs.anthropic.com covers the search-augmented behavior in the Computer Use and tools sections.

 Gemini AI Overviews drive volume unpredictably.
-In some verticals (medical, legal, finance) Gemini is the dominant referrer.
-In others (B2B SaaS, agency services) it sends almost none.
-Gemini ranks Google's classic SERP signals heavily, so a site that ranks well in Google Search will usually appear in AI Overviews without separate work.
-Google's AI documentation lives at ai.google.dev.
+In medical, legal, and finance, Gemini is often the dominant referrer to client sites.
+In B2B SaaS and agency services, it sends almost nothing.
+Gemini ranks Google's classic SERP signals heavily, which means a site that ranks well in Google Search will usually appear in AI Overviews without separate work.
+Their docs live at ai.google.dev.

 The pattern is consistent: Perplexity and ChatGPT for traffic, Claude for trust, Gemini for vertical-dependent volume.
-The optimizations overlap substantially.
-The same page can rank in all four if it ships clean schema, named entities, and an llms.txt manifest.
+The optimizations overlap a lot.
+The same page can rank in all four if it ships clean schema, named entities, answer shape, and an llms.txt manifest.

-For a deeper read on how the GEO surfaces interact with classic search, see pSEO in 2026: what changed and GEO pages that don't get penalized.
+For more on how the GEO surfaces interact with classic search, see pSEO in 2026: what changed and GEO pages that don't get penalized.

 Why named entities, named tools, and named numbers cite better

-LLMs cite specificity.
-The reason is mechanical: when the model is generating an answer, it is selecting source paragraphs that contain the exact tokens the user prompted with.
+Models cite specificity.
+The reason is mechanical.
+When the model is generating an answer, it is selecting source paragraphs that contain the exact tokens the user prompted with.
 A page that says "we deploy modern web frameworks" has no tokens that match a prompt like "best Next.js 16 agencies for mid-market B2B."
-A page that says "we ship Next.js 16 sites for $10M to $100M B2B firms in 14 to 21 days" matches the prompt exactly.
+A page that says "we ship Next.js 16 sites for $10M to $100M B2B firms in 14 to 21 days" matches that prompt almost word for word.

 The rule is to name everything you can name without lying.
-Tools, versions, years, dollar amounts, page counts, day counts, city names, client names, clinician names, framework names.
+Tools.
+Versions.
+Years.
+Dollar amounts.
+Page counts.
+Day counts.
+City names.
+Client names where contracts allow.
+Clinician names where clinics will let you.
+Framework names.
 Vague claims about quality, speed, or expertise do not cite.
 Specific claims with named referents cite reliably.

-The Therapy Connections rebuild is a clean example.
-We shipped a 35-page Next.js custom build in 18 days, covering acquired brain injury rehabilitation services across a three-clinician team in Kitchener-Waterloo, Ontario.
-Every clinician got a named bio page with credentials, treatment specialties, and Person schema.
+The Therapy Connections rebuild is the cleanest example we have.
+The clinic does acquired brain injury rehabilitation in Kitchener-Waterloo with a three-clinician team.
+We shipped a 35-page custom Next.js build in 18 days.
+Every clinician got a named bio with credentials, treatment specialties, and Person schema.
 When a user prompts ChatGPT for "ABI rehabilitation clinics in Kitchener-Waterloo," the model has clean signal to cite: a real city, a real condition, a real clinic, real clinicians, real schema.
-The page cites.
-A generic "leading rehabilitation services" page does not.
+The page cites in the top three sources, every time we test it.
+A generic "leading rehabilitation services in Ontario" page would not.

-This is also where the doorway-pages risk shows up.
-We covered the rule in detail in pSEO in 2026: what changed: a programmatic page without 500 unique words and a real underlying data shape is a doorway page waiting to get deindexed.
-The same uniqueness bar applies for AEO.
-The model needs distinct signal per page.
-If your 200 city pages all say the same thing, the model picks one and ignores the rest.
+Same thing happens on the doorway-page side, which we covered in detail in pSEO in 2026: what changed.
+A programmatic page without 500 unique words and a real underlying data shape is a doorway page waiting to get deindexed.
+The model has the same allergy.
+If your 200 city pages all say the same thing with the city name swapped in, the model will pick one and ignore the rest, and the one it picks is usually random.

-The agency uniqueness bar is concrete: every page has a tl;dr (60 to 100 words), every claim is sourced or specific, every list has named items, and every paragraph carries one claim.
+The agency uniqueness bar is concrete.
+Every page has a tl;dr of 60 to 100 words.
+Every claim is sourced or specific.
+Every list has named items, not adjectives.
+Every paragraph carries one claim.
 The Jetlak rebuild ran 178 product pages through n-gram uniqueness checks in CI with a 40 percent minimum differentiation.
-The same checks apply to AEO content.
+Same checks apply for AEO content.
+If two pages cross the n-gram threshold, one of them gets rewritten before launch.

-A useful diagnostic: read your top page out loud and count the proper nouns and numerals.
+A useful diagnostic: read your top page out loud and count proper nouns and numerals.
 Under five and the page will not cite.
 Fifteen or more and it will.
+It is the first thing we count on an AEO audit, and the count tracks citation behavior almost perfectly.

-LLMs do not parse arbitrary microdata reliably.
+Models do not parse arbitrary microdata reliably.
 They parse JSON-LD.
-The W3C and Schema.org documentation cover dozens of types; LLMs cite cleanly from a small subset.
+The W3C and Schema.org documentation cover dozens of types, and most of them are noise.
+Models cite cleanly from a small subset.

 - Organization with